Halleymedia/unobtrusive-vue/README.md

 # Unobtrusive Vue
 This package is a thin abstraction layer over the Vue.js v2.6 rendering engine, so it can be used in a completely unobtrusive way, i.e. it won't surface in the JavaScript or HTML code at all.
 You're now free to take whatever design decisions you want.
-This is compatible with modern browsers and IE11 even if... well, [IE11 is pretty much dead now](https://death-to-ie11.com/).

 ![counter.gif](counter.gif)